steveruizok/perfect-freehand/tutorial/script.md

 ### Easing

 For even finer control over the effect of thinning, we can pass an easing function that will adjust the pressure along a curve.
+For a list of easing functions, check the links in the video description.

 ```js
 const stroke = getStroke(sample.points, {